weSudo/wesudo-blog/aboutme.md

 ---
 layout: page
 title: About weSudo
-subtitle: Think Linux? this is exactly where you wanna be.
+subtitle: Think Tech?
+This is exactly where you wanna be.
 ---

 <div class="main-explain-area jumbotron">
-  <p>The blog is maintained by two Linux enthusiasts, which is clearly <br>
+  <p>The blog is maintained by two Tech enthusiasts(especially anything Linux), which is clearly <br>
   	 understood by the name of this website.
   </p>
 </div>